Songs about western Pennsylvania

 Ham on the Run

-This song was inspired by the day my cousin and I were on the hunt for an escaped sow and her wild litter of pigs.
+This Bluegrass song was inspired by the day my cousin and I were on the hunt for an escaped sow and her wild litter of pigs.

 Album cover image